Summer Crevasse Rescue & Glacier Travel

 - 2 x 5m 7mm prussik

-We have Crevasse Rescue Kits available to rent if needed, but we recommend using your own so you can get comfortable with your gear under the guide’s instruction.
+We have rental equipment available if needed, but we highly recommend using your own gear so you can get comfortable with it under the guide’s instruction.

 Click HERE for the full curriculum